bozdogan/boraozdogan_com-old/_posts/2020-09-03-how-did-i-set-this-up.md

 jekyll new boraozdogan.com --blank
 ```

 That gave me a basic setup.
 No themes, no pre-decided stuff like how my pages should look like.
 That is what I wanted.
 Because I hate when websites take ages to load and I don't want to have one of that sites.
-I think the developers would be lazy to do these slow sites that sometimes it doesn't even worth waiting them to load.
+I think the developers would be lazy to do these slow sites.
+Sometimes it doesn't even worth waiting them to load.
 And I also want to go through the whole process of designing and coding.
 Maybe along the way I'll have a better understanding of why devs do what they do.

 ---

+Well, actually this is not the final product.
+This is my effort to bring out a dev blog _asap_.
+I want to realize the ideas in my head, but ideas tend to evolve as this realization process goes on.
+The original idea is rarely the same with the final product.
+I want to document this process and this is my effort of doing that.